Off-Duty Chicago Police Officer Shoots, Kills Son During Domestic-Related Incident In Garfield Ridge

 Police said Area One detectives are investigating and the incident is domestic-related.

-Officers were at the scene for more than five hours this morning.
+As CBS 2’s Suzanne Le Mignot reported, an ambulance was seen parked outside the house as officers entered.
+Crime scene tape was also seen in front of the house.
+Officers were at the scene for more than five hours Wednesday morning.

 “We were woken up by the emergency vehicles approaching,” said Jeff Jestadt, who lives two houses down from where the shooting happened.